aprilwade/randomprime/README.md

 ```

 ##### Q: Can a patched ISO be used as the input ISO?
+A:
-A: no, you must use a clean/unpatched input ISO.
+No, you must use a clean/unpatched input ISO.

 ##### Q: Why is there only one difficulty for the generator?
+A:
-A: Because I haven't gotten around to adding any others and its difficult to decide which capabilities/tricks should be required.
+Because I haven't gotten around to adding any others and its difficult to decide which capabilities/tricks should be required.

 ##### Q: Why don't you use seeds instead of this really long layout thingy?
+A:
-A: The advantage of this arrangement is that the inner-workings of the generator can be modified without users needing to re-download anything.
+The advantage of this arrangement is that the inner-workings of the generator can be modified without users needing to re-download anything.
 Also, this means pickup layouts can be customized or created from scratch using the editor if desired.

 ## To do